uzh-dqbm-cmi/PySeqLab/README.rst

 	- Viterbi, A. (1967).
 Error bounds for convolutional codes and an asymptotically optimum decoding algorithm.
 IEEE Transactions on Information Theory, 13(2), 260–269. http://dx.doi.org/10.1109/TIT.1967.1054010
 	- Ye, N., Lee, W. S., Chieu, H. L., & Wu, D. (2009).
 Conditional Random Fields with High-Order Features for Sequence Labeling.
 Neural Information Processing Systems, 2, 2.
 Retrieved from http://www.comp.nus.edu.sg/~leews/publications/nips09_paper.pdf
 	- Zeiler, M. D. (2012).
 ADADELTA: An Adaptive Learning Rate Method.
 Retrieved from http://arxiv.org/abs/1212.5701

-More info about the models and optimization algorithms included in ``PySeqLab`` package is reported in a **submitted** paper:

-	**Allam A, Krauthammer M.** PySeqLab an open source Python package for sequence labeling and segmentation.